-The College Doctors are not running clinics in college at present but are available for telephone appointments with St Hilda’s students on Tuesday and Thursday afternoons.
+The College Doctor is available in person on Thursday afternoons.
 The College Nurse is available for email consultations Monday to Friday.

-The College Counsellor is available for online counselling appoints on Monday afternoons and Wednesday mornings.
+The College Counsellor is available in person on Thursdays.
 The University also has its own Counselling Service, currently offering remote appointments.
 It is available to all students throughout the year.

 The College Dean is a member of the Welfare team and holds regular consultation hours in College.
 The Dean is also the Estranged Student contact person in St Hilda's: she is happy to provide support and advice to students who are studying without the support or approval of a family network.
-The College also has three Junior Deans who are available to advise on welfare issues.
+The College also has a Welfare Officer, Laura Lysenko, who offers students a confidential and friendly service throughout term time.
+Finally, there are three Junior Deans who are available to advise on welfare issues.
 Students can chat, distanced or online, about anything and everything in total confidence with the Junior Deans.

 The JCR Welfare Reps are responsible for organising welfare events and helping with students' welfare concerns.
-The JCR Welfare Reps for academic year 2020/21 are Zaynab Ahmed and Nikhil Kommineni.
+The JCR Welfare Reps for academic year 2022/23 are N'Dea Balgobin and Alex Hjorthol.

 Transgender and Gender Identity